The Different Lineages of Mahamudra

 Corroboration from the Chittamatra Practice of Tantra

-Someone once asked the Third Panchen Lama, “At what stage does a yogi practicing anuttarayoga tantra with belief in the chittamatra philosophical tenets gain complete conviction in the uncommon prasangika-madhyamaka view of reality?”
+Someone once asked the Fourth Panchen Lama, “At what stage does a yogi practicing anuttarayoga tantra with belief in the chittamatra philosophical tenets gain complete conviction in the uncommon prasangika-madhyamaka view of reality?”
 This master replied, as recorded in his Answers to Questions, “One comes to a decisive understanding of this correct view at the mind isolation stage of anuttarayoga tantra’s complete stage of practice.”
 Let us examine why this is so.

 According to the chittamatra or “mind-only” tenets, also known as vijnanavada or yogachara, objects of sensory cognition are devoid of being substantially different from the sensory consciousness of them – both derive from the same seed of karma on the alayavijnana, foundational mind or “storehouse consciousness.”
 Although such objects and consciousness of them are dependent, or “other-powered” phenomena, they nevertheless have inherently findable self-natures making them what they individually are.
 They do not exist as what they are by virtue of imputation or mental labeling on the basis of their appearance.
 Only objects of conceptual cognition have imputed existence.
 As imputed, or “totally imaginary” objects, they are, however, devoid of having an actual basis to which they refer and upon which their name can be affixed.
 Nevertheless, they too have inherently findable self-natures making them what they are.